sdmp/sdmp.github.io/index.md

 [Resources](resources) passed between computer nodes are [signed tar packages](signed-tar), which give a cryptographically strong verification of the publishing user.

-Resources are published with simple [CRUD-like actions](actions), and can be created as "public" (the default) or [private and encrpyted](encrypted-resources).
+Resources are published to other computers with simple [CRUD-like actions](actions), and can be created as "public" (the default) or [private and encrpyted](encrypted-resources).

 User relationships are created using [sdmp-specific controls](controls),